habiboulaye/pyLxml/README.md

 pyLxml
 ======

-Python XML library with some basic classes and functions to easly process XML data.
+Python fast library with some basic classes and functions to easly process XML data.

 1/ pyLxml module: